ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/tutorials/create-a-loan-broker.md

 ### 5. Get loan broker information

-Retrieve the loan broker's information from the transaction result by checking for the `LoanBroker` object in the transaction metadata.
+Retrieve the loan broker's information from the transaction result by checking for the `LoanBroker` entry in the transaction metadata.

 {% tabs %}
 {% tab label="JavaScript" %}